Coalmont Pennsylvania ATTRACTIONS & THINGS TO DO

 MINING HISTORY PRESERVED

 The Coalport Area Coal Museum offers visitors a fascinating glimpse into the region's rich coal mining heritage through authentic artifacts and exhibits.
 Visitors can explore the industrial history that shaped this Pennsylvania town and understand the significance of coal mining to local development.
+The museum serves as an educational resource that connects present generations with the area's industrial past.

 2. Bethel United Methodist Church